Eitan-Leviev/Memoric/README.md

 ## General

-This mobile app was developed using C# and Unity.
-It was made for a personal reason - to easily practice advanced memory techniques,
+This mobile app was developed for a personal reason - to easily practice some advanced memory techniques.
-taught by the memory expert Eran Katz.

 Currently, this app supports only a practice of numeric memory.
-In the future, it will support also physical items, imagery memory, dates,
+In the future, it will support also imagery memory.
-people's faces, phone numbers, Pi, flags, countries, capitals, presidents and more.
+Furthermore, it will enable to interactively memorize important numbers for example: phone numbers, π digits, credit cards, passwords etc.

-In addition it will support speach recognition to enable practicing at the roads,
+Lastly, it will support speach recognition to enable practicing at the roads,
 along with different languages.

-In addition, it will be adjusted to help everyone, in any level :
-- Children who want to enhance cognitive skills
-- Professional memory competitors
-- Adults who want to keep the mind sharp

 ## Screenshots
 <p align="center">